 It’s not just deep conversations that I crave; I also love sitting in coffee shops and people watching, talking to complete strangers on buses, trains and plans and smiling at people on the street.
 I guess this is one of the factors that ultimately led me to start Sixty and Me, now a community with over 500,000 baby boomer women.

 So, it was a complete shock to my system when I arrived in Switzerland, the country that I had decided to retire in, only to suddenly find myself without friends.
 Oh, I still had Facebook friends.
 And, I knew that I could use Skype to stay in touch with people back home.
 Somehow, it just wasn’t the same.

-Since moving to Switzerland about three years ago, I have struggled to make friends.
+Since moving to Switzerland several years ago, I have struggled to make friends.
 Despite my naturally open nature, I just couldn’t find people to build deep connections with.
 Now, looking back, I realize that many of challenges that I faced were of my own creation.

 So, to help all of the men and women in our community who are retiring abroad, I want to share a few tips about staying social in another country.
 I learned all of these the hard way so that you don’t have to!